Healthy Monadnock Alliance

 Resources and efforts that may help communities implement similar programs include:

-- Cheshire Medical Center Community Health Needs Assessment 2022 and its accompanying Implementation Plan, which summarizes the work of Cheshire Medical Center and the Leadership Council for a Healthy Monadnock through collaborative efforts to assess regional health-related needs
+- Cheshire Medical Center Community Health Needs Assessments and accompanying implementation plans (a three-year plan last updated in 2025), which summarize the work of Cheshire Medical Center and the Leadership Council for a Healthy Monadnock through collaborative efforts to assess regional health-related needs

 - A Partnerships, Programs, Policy, System, and Environmental Change (PPPSE) model has informed Healthy Monadnock Alliance's approach to creating large-scale, sustainable change